gauthma/pybackup/README.md

 	1. Information for which you want multiple integral copies, gzipped.
-This is usually personal documents that are not very large (for instance, not photos), and that evolves over time.
+This is usually personal documents that are not very large (for instance, not photos), and that evolve over time.
+In effect, this implements a rudimentary versioning scheme.
 For example, a thesis you're working on.
 But it might also include things like the configuration files in /etc (which might require `sudo` privileges).
 All this information is stored in a gzipped tarball, named with the current date and timestamp.
-	2. Information that, due to its volume, you want to keep only a copy, rscynced with the original.
+	2. Information that, due to its volume, you want to keep only a copy, rsync'd with the original.
 Photos, music, videos, for example.

 In the file backup.json, in the "dirs" section, you can choose which folders fit which category.
 Too see the available options, run the script with the `-h` option.
+The `directories_excl` is for directories to be **excluded** from the tarball.

 External Drive
 ---